Constraining cosmology with N-body simulations for future spectroscopic galaxy surveys at $2\leq z\leq 3$

 Fig.~\ref{fig:cosmological_params} shows the two-dimensional constraints on pairs of cosmological parameters.
 Table \ref{tab:params2} summarizes the one-dimensional marginalized constraints.
 The best-fitting value of $b$ obtained here is fully consistent with that from dynamical and geometric constraints.
-We obtain $1.6 \%$ and $2.3\%$ constraints on $\Om$ from the clustering of halos at $z=2$ and $z=3$, respectively.
-Similarly, we achieve constraints of $1.1\%$ and $1.3\%$ in $H_0$.
+We obtain $0.7-2.5\%$ constraints on $\Om$ and $0.5-1.7\%$ on $H_0$.
 The reported discrepancy between the values of $H_0$ measured using early and late universe probes is about $5-10\%$ \cite{Verde:2019}.
 Our result thus demonstrates that achieving the number density of $\bar{n}_{\rm g}\simeq 10^{-4} (\hmpcci)$ over the large volume at $z\geq 2$ provides a powerful test of the Hubble tension, independent of the local universe ($z\simeq 0$) and early universe ($z\simeq 1100)$ measurements.

 Note that there are certain offsets for the constraint on $\Om$ from the $z=2$ sample, though $\simeq 2\sigma$, while the results shown in the previous subsection are consistent with the input within the $1\sigma$ level for these samples.
 These shifts are driven by the inaccuracy of our linear theory model with the simple BAO damping on small scales, where cosmological information can still be extracted.
 In fact, Fig.~\ref{fig:tpcf} shows that the best-fit model fails to capture behavior on smaller scales than the BAO scale, especially at $z=2$, while it agrees with the measurements up to the BAO scale.
 This issue can be easily restored once one employs a more sophisticated model, and our main conclusion of constraining cosmology from high redshifts is unchanged.
+Small discrepancies of the quadrupoles around the BAO scales will be further improved by including the angle-dependent BAO damping.